Portal 1 and 2 are two of the best puzzle-platformers ever made and have influenced the creation of countless other games since their release.

 The Talos Principle casts you as an android whose been called upon by their creator to solve a series of 120+ increasingly complex puzzles.

-The game draws inspiration from other puzzle games such as Portal to create a sense of familiarity that’s further complemented by its philosophical narrative.
+The game draws inspiration from other puzzle games such as Portal to create a sense of recognition that’s further complemented by its introspective narrative.

-While Talos’s story isn’t as funny or cleverly written as Portal’s, you’re free to just focus on the puzzles themselves and ignore all the surrounding clues and mysteries.
+While Talos’s story isn’t as amusing or cleverly written as Portal’s, you’re free to just focus on the puzzles themselves and ignore all the surrounding clues and mysteries.

 Antichamber